mikeyF53/CandyDropGame/README.md

-# Project 1 Candy Drop
+# The Candy Drop

 ## Instructions
 Objective of this game is to carefully time the movement of the Candy Dropper to drop a piece of candy between the bottom opening.

 ## Wireframe
-*Add drawing*
+*Look in Folder*

 ## Main
 A candy dropper will move left and right at an certain speed interval.
-Pressing the spacebar and a mouseclick will release a candy.
+Pressing the spacebar will release a candy.
 The goal is to drop it into the bottom opening without touching the walls.
 Each candy collected will give you one point.
-Every 5 levels will increase the speed of the Candy Dropper.
+Every 5 points will increase the speed of the Candy Dropper.
 You will have 10 lives per game, game is over when you lose all lives.

 ## Technologies
 JavaScript, HTML, and CSS.